River Place vs Spicewood Elementary: 2025 TEA Scores, Feeders, and Prices

 Ready to Find Your Home?

-Whether you are leaning toward the views in River Place or the value at Spicewood, I would love to help you figure out which zone makes the most sense for your situation.
+Whether you are leaning toward the views in River Place or the steady scorecard at Spicewood, I would love to help you figure out which zone makes the most sense for your situation.
 I have been selling homes in northwest Austin for over 19 years and I know these neighborhoods block by block.
 Lets set up a time to talk through what matters most to you and find the right fit.

 Schedule a Consultation